 French and Francophone Studies

-Study Abroad in France (Nantes, Paris, Strasbourg), Belgium, Madagascar or Senegal
+Study Abroad in France (Montpellier, Nantes, Paris, Strasbourg), Belgium, Madagascar or Senegal

-Study Abroad is considered an integral part of the French Studies curriculum at Scripps, and all students of French are strongly encouraged to complement their Claremont curriculum with at least a semester stay in France, Belgium, Senegal, or Madagascar.
-All coursework completed abroad in the latter programs satisfies the requirements for the major or minor in French Studies, except for most language courses.
+Study Abroad is considered an integral part of the French and Francophone Studies curriculum at Scripps, and all students of French are strongly encouraged to complement their Claremont curriculum with at least a semester stay in France, Belgium, Senegal, or Madagascar.
+All coursework taught in French completed abroad in the latter programs satisfies the requirements for the major or minor in French and Francophone Studies, except for most language courses.
 We will accept only one studio art course as well.
 Students must also complete at least French 44 prior to going abroad.
-We strongly recommend however, that students also take an upper-division course which will prepare them more fully to take courses in French abroad.
+We strongly recommend however, that students also take French 100 which will prepare them more fully to take courses in French abroad.
 It is also strongly recommended that students intending to go abroad take a French course every semester prior to leaving, regardless of their incoming level.
 Thus, first-year students entering the French curriculum at the 44 level will have completed all major/minor requirements upon their return.

 Currently, students may study abroad on the following approved semester programs: